 The Authenticity Paradox

 Data revealed a significant audience preference for human-made creativity.
-Analysis showed 50 percent of social media comments about AI-driven ads were negative, with viewers feeling "automation" hurt the Super Bowl's traditionally high production standards.
+Analysis showed 50 percent of social media comments about AI-driven ads were negative, with viewers feeling that "automation" hurt the Super Bowl's traditionally high production standards.
 For instance, Dunkin's AI-heavy "Good Will Dunkin" ad drew significant criticism for its disjointed feel.
 According to social listening firm Meltwater, over 92% of production-related discussions favored traditionally produced ads with real actors.

 Winners and Losers in the Social Arena

-The AI brand feud dominated online talk.
+The AI brand feud dominated online conversation.
 While both Anthropic and OpenAI ads drove high engagement, sentiment told different stories.
 People found Anthropic's ads clever and funny, while discussion around OpenAI was clouded by skepticism about its ad plans.
 The clear social media winner was Meta's Oakley glasses ad, which achieved 88 percent positive sentiment by showcasing creator personality and letting the AI tech fade into the background.

 Performance Beyond the Hype

-When measuring immediate consumer action—like website visits and searches—the mysterious ai.com ad was the undisputed champion, driving 9.1 times the engagement of the median spot.
+When measuring immediate consumer action (like website visits and searches), the mysterious ai.com ad was the undisputed champion, driving 9.1 times the engagement of the median spot.
 However, this created a key lesson.
 While the ad broke records for driving traffic, marketing experts gave it a failing grade for effectiveness because viewers had no idea what the product actually did.
 In contrast, Google's clear, emotional Gemini ad and Anthropic's direct-value ad were rated highest for building brand understanding.

 Privacy, Bubbles, and Lasting Industry Implications